baragaun/bg-code-gen/README.md

       }
     }

-Instead of defining its attributes right in the class, define them in a `TypeGraphqlClass` object:
+Instead of defining its attributes right in the class, define them in a `BgModelDef` object:

-    const animal: TypeGraphqlClass = {
+    const animal: BgModelDef = {
       name: 'Animal',
       graphqlType: GraphqlType.ObjectType,
       extends: 'BaseModel',